 The bar’s elaborate Halloween decorations were impressive.
 A pack of rats scurried down the wall as spider webs, skeletons and tombstones, with the names of Jesse James, Billy the Kid and Doc Holliday, adorned the walls.
-Two skeletons hung from the
+Two skeletons hung from the ceiling copulating to the alternative music that wafted out of the juke box.

 After a long and taxing work week I was delighted that the Mission had landed me at a nice, mellow neighborhood bar where I could enjoy an ice cold beer and watch my alma mater—the San Jose State Spartans—go against the Boise State Broncos.
 Walter and the female bartender were courteous and attentive with just the right amount of attitude—a quality that I have come to appreciate among Mission Street bartenders.
 Great service paired with just enough edge to handle the variety of personalities that drift off Mission Street and up to their barstools every night.